beardedboy/Grid/README.md

 # Grid
 A lightweight CSS responsive grid

-A flexible responsive yet grid system build in SCSS, compiled to CSS and designed to be a solid starting point to creating a grid system for your next web project.
+A flexible and responsive 12 column grid system build in SCSS, compiled to CSS and designed to be a solid starting point to creating a grid system for your next web project.

 ##Basic Anatomy